astroport-fi/astroport-core/contracts/tokenomics/staking/README.md

 #### `Enter`

-Deposits token to get share token amount.
+Deposits ASTRO in the xASTRO staking contract.

-Execute this message by the ASTRO token contract address from which you want to make a deposit.
+Execute this message by calling the ASTRO token contract and use a message like this:
 ```json
 {
   "send": {